SERVICE NO: 3501

-By November, the 12th were back in France and while in transit on 16 November, the battalion stopped over at Becourt.
+By November, the 12th was back in France and while in transit on 16 November, the battalion stopped over at Becourt.
 The battalion diary reported troops were billeted “over a widely scattered area”.
-The following day the moved out to Desvres, however, Frank was not with them.
+The following day they moved out to Desvres, however, Frank was not with them.
 Arrested on 20 November, Frank faced a Court Martial on 24 November, charged and found guilty of desertion.
 If he’d been with the British Army, he would have faced death.
-Instead, he received a sentence of five years penal servitude.
+Instead, he received a sentence of five years’ penal servitude.
 On 10 December, he was moved to the No. 7 Military Prison at Vendreux.
 On 24 February 1918, Frank’s sentence was reduced to two years and on 13 May, suspended.
 The following day, Frank was a “free” man and returned to his battalion.

 The Battle of Amiens was 9 August 1918 and the 7th Battalion was situated about thirty kilometres away between Vauvillers and Lihons attacking enemy positions.
-An enemy machine gun post was blocking the battalion’s advance and was suffering casualties as a result.
+An enemy machine-gun post was blocking the battalion’s advance and casualties resulted.
 Frank Whitehead went ahead alone and bombed the post.
-Not only did that action help the advance, the Germans retired.
-Frank, only three months out of prison for desertion, was awarded a Military Medal for his efforts demonstrating “marked gallantry and devotion to duty”.
+Not only did that action help the advance, but the Germans also retired.
+Frank, only three months out of prison for desertion, was awarded a Military Medal for his efforts, demonstrating “marked gallantry and devotion to duty”.
 His “disregard for danger was a fine example to the attacking troops”. (“Commonwealth Gazette” No. 109, 15 September 1919)